SpectoLabs/hoverfly/docs/pages/introduction/downloadinstallation.rst

 Download and installation
 =========================

-Hoverfly comes with a command line interface called hoverctl.
+Hoverfly comes with a command line interface called **hoverctl**.
 Archives containing the Hoverfly and hoverctl binaries are available for the major operating systems and architectures.

 - :zip_bundle_os_arch:`MacOS 64bit <OSX_amd64>`
 - :zip_bundle_os_arch:`Linux 32bit <linux_386>`